-EON, Inc. an employee owned organization through an Employee Stock Ownership Plan (ESOP) is looking for ways to expand the benefits of employee ownership and our organizational ownership model within the Home and Community Based Services industry.
+EON, Inc. an employee owned organization through an Employee Stock Ownership Plan (ESOP) is looking for ways to expand the benefits of employee ownership and our organizational ownership model within Human Services industry.
 An EON as defined is an indefinite and very long period of time.
-Our hope and desires are that our Employee Ownership Network will withstand for a long period of time.
+Our hope and desires are that our Employee Ownership Network will stand for a long period of time.

 EON will provide a mechanism for owners to transition legacy and ownership of their company to employee ownership without having the burden of the huge costs and liability associated with setting up their own Employee Stock Ownership Plan (ESOP).
 Our industry is robust because of the choices and unique design of provider services.
 In seeing significant value in the diversity and designs of providers our goal is to continue continuity in services for those served and provide choice in service design for individuals when owners are looking to sell their businesses and to be an alternative to consolidation of a business owners services and loss of legacy into a large corporate identity.